 Weapon mythology ennobles wars no more noble than latrine buckets on death row.

 Haven’t we heard these weapon myths a thousand times?
-Memorized them hypnotically and recited them to each other for scores of generations?
+Memorized them hypnotically and recited them to each other for a hundred generations?
 No longer would we offer up so many sinister thoughts, texts, dramas and outcomes on the altar of weapon mentality.
 Instead, we could dedicate the Virtual Agora to peace mentality and saturate the collective superconscience with its myths.
 Anyone who’d been paying attention would adopt this unfettered point of view and use it to improve the common lot.

 We should emulate the wisdom of primal shamans.
 They consigned survivors of combat to elaborate rituals of social withdrawal and purification.
-None could rejoin the peaceful community until he had completed these ceremonies.
+No-one could rejoin the peaceful community until he had completed these ceremonies.
 In the modern world, we ignore this subliminal venom.
 Unacknowledged, it curdles veterans’ psyches, turns them into walking dead: the last casualties of long forgotten wars.

-Simon Gardner of Reuters wrote (on 8-19-2004) that over three hundred Argentinean veterans had killed themselves since the war—perhaps denoting the therapeutic benefits of Latin passion over Anglo-Saxon aloofness when it comes to post-traumatic stress; since there were a lot more Argentinean veterans and since they suffered military defeat and its psychological aftermath.
+Simon Gardner of Reuters wrote (on 8-19-2004) that over three hundred Argentinean veterans had killed themselves since the war ― perhaps denoting the therapeutic benefits of Latin passion over Anglo-Saxon aloofness when it comes to post-traumatic stress; since there were a lot more Argentinean veterans and since they suffered military defeat and its psychological aftermath.